payracash/payra-sdk-php/README.md

 require __DIR__ . '/vendor/autoload.php';
 ```

----
 ## Environment Setup

-Create a `.env` file in your project root and define the following variables:
+Create a (`.env`) file in your project root and define the following variables:

 ```env
 # Optional — only needed if you want to use the built-in currency conversion helper